LibrariesHacked/librarieshacked.github.io/_posts/2021-02-19-dont-be-afraid-of-data.md

 ## Funding

 Its hard to not be cynical about these things.
 When the first lockdown hit, and library services were going digital-only, the main news stories were huge increases in digital usage: 200%, 400%, 700%.
-At that time such data wasn't described as superficial.
-And that was even when the increases were from fairly low baselines, such as 50 users to 150 users.
+At that time it wasn't described as superficial.
+And that was even when the increases were from low baselines, such as 50 users to 150 users.

-We seem to be stuck in a situation where data is good or bad news.
+We seem to be stuck in a situation where data is positive or negative.
 Either good for advocacy or bad for it.
 Useful for funding, or better avoided.
 And I believe this is a mistake.
 Data is always useful.
 If it's ONLY used as a way of criticising libraries then of course they will hate it and turn against it.
 Data should be used for operational running and improvement of the service.

 ## An alternative view